tdauth/wowr/README.md

 # World of Warcraft Reforged

-Open world role-playing game map for Warcraft III: Reforged based on [World of Warcraft Reborn](https://maps.w3reforged.com/maps/categories/other/world-of-warcraft-rebornr) featuring computer AI support which allows you to play the map offline.
+Open world role-playing game and strategy map for Warcraft III: Reforged based on [World of Warcraft Reborn](https://maps.w3reforged.com/maps/categories/other/world-of-warcraft-rebornr) featuring computer AI support which allows you to play the map offline.
 This map is not a recreation of the game World of Warcraft but is inspired by and uses some lore from the game.